-1. Describe the patient assessment and treatment planning process in providing comprehensive patient care.
+- Use the patient assessment and treatment planning processes in providing comprehensive patient care.

-2. Perform the appropriate diagnosis and treatment for conditions of the human dentition that fall within the scope of operative dentistry.
+- Perform the appropriate diagnosis and treatment (preventive, chemotherapeutic, and restorative) for conditions of the human dentition requiring operative dentistry.

-3. Complete Class II amalgams, Class III or IV resin composite restorations, and complex restorations.
+- Create Class I and II amalgams, Class I-V resin composite resin restorations, and complex restorations.